 Where Do You Want to Go?

 Once you have decided that you are going to enter a gap year program after high school, another big decision will be choosing where you want to go.
 There will be a lot of different things that go into that decision, and it is largely personal.
+As tempting as it is to ask “Can’t someone plan my gap year for me?”, these decisions have to come from you.
 However, there are some questions that you can ask in order to direct your thought process.

 - Do you know any languages?
 While you will not be required to know a language before you go, perhaps you are already fluent, or at least confident in a language that you might like to learn better.